themesberg/flowbite/content/getting-started/react.md

 npx flowbite-react@latest init
 ```

-This will add Flowbite React and Tailwind CSS to an existing React project.
+This will add Flowbite React and configure Tailwind CSS to an existing React project.

 ## Integration Guides